dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-csv.md

   \ and writing data to these files, a common necessity for tasks requiring data\u2026"
 lastmod: '2024-03-13T22:44:59.802302-06:00'
 model: gpt-4-0125-preview
-summary: "Working with CSV (Comma-Separated Values) files involves reading from and\
-  \ writing data to these files, a common necessity for tasks requiring data\u2026"
+summary: Working with CSV (Comma-Separated Values) files involves reading from and writing data to these files, a common necessity for tasks requiring data import/export or simple storage solutions.
 title: Working with CSV
 weight: 37
 ---